 Context Description (Jean-Paul): We have noticed that we sometimes receive multiple occurrences of the description of a resolution for the same language.
 It seems to be used to provide long descriptions of resolutions.
 I think this a misuse (as I think we made the resolution description repetitive to support multiple languages and not to support long texts).
 Shouldn’t we clarify market practice for that and potentially submit a CR to increase resolution description size if really needed?
 This might create issues and propagate bad habits.

 A fact finding exercise is required to analyse the situation and see whether it is necessary to increase the length.

+UK: no feedback as most member outsource to proxy providers

 Action: NMPGs to collect information on current usage.